 - 2.1.
 In the early 2000s, the Torbay area regularly delivered an average of 100-180 new affordable homes per annum, reaching a peak in 2013/14 of 273 new affordable homes.
 Since then, delivery has dropped significantly; average annual delivery over the last 5 years has been just 31 homes (data extracted from MHCLG Live Table 1008C).
 This is against a backdrop of high (and growing) need for homes by local households registered with Devon Home Choice. - 2.2.
 In light of this, a Housing Delivery Plan has been created to bring forward opportunities over the next five years, both for direct council delivery and delivery through partners.
 One of the direct interventions identified is the innovative Accommodation Repurposing Project, incorporating schemes designated under title of 'Hotels to Homes'.
-This is designed to respond to Torbay's characteristics of having large numbers of small, urban brownfield sites many of which are unviable leisure and holiday accommodation such as former hotels, bed & breakfasts, and guest houses.
+This is designed to respond to Torbay's characteristics of having large numbers of small urban brown-field sites many of which are unviable leisure and holiday accommodation such as former hotels, bed & breakfasts, and guest houses.
 Through this initiative, such properties will be purchased by the Council and converted into new homes. - 2.3.
 The Council is not the only organisation exploring the re-use of such sites for housing.
 However, when brought forward by private sector developers, they typically provide few if any affordable homes.
-The current affordable requirement for brownfield sites is only 20% as many sites are capable of delivering fewer than 15 dwellings, which is below the current Local Plan's threshold for requiring affordable housing, many schemes deliver no affordable units at all. - 2.4.
+The current affordable requirement for brown-field sites is only 20% and because many sites are capable of delivering fewer than 15 dwellings, which is below the current Local Plan's threshold for requiring affordable housing, many schemes deliver no affordable units at all. - 2.4.
 Feedback from the Tourism Industry indicates that a growing number of small hotels, guest houses and other types of holiday accommodation are experiencing a decline in trade and are no longer viable as going concerns.
 The number of owners seeking to exit the market is growing and the availability of accommodation for repurposing has become more evident over the last year.
-It is felt that the Accommodation Repurposing Project could make a greater contribution to meeting Torbay's housing need and a more ambitious target of bringing forward schemes to deliver an average of 75 units of accommodation per year should be set.
+It is felt that the repurposing project could make a greater contribution to meeting Torbay's Housing Need and a more ambitious target of bringing forward schemes to create up to 75 units of accommodation per year should be set.
+It is anticipated that the request for £20m of capital borrowing in this report would be sufficient to support the schemes at both the former Brampton Court and Seabury Hotels, provide additional financial capacity to secure and work up the next tranche of sites.

 2.5.
 Government has asked all local authorities to accelerate house building throughout the United Kingdom.
-An increase to delivery numbers in the Accommodation Repurposing Programme will help Torbay towards meeting that requirement.
+An increase to delivery numbers in the Accommodation Repurposing Scheme will help Torbay towards meeting that requirement.
 Furthermore, the Council intends to commit to this level of self-delivery through the emerging Torbay Local Plan, as a way of demonstrating how it will achieve its mandatory planning targets and kick-start the local construction sector.
-With the Local Plan including this as part of the delivery trajectory for housing (and specifically affordable housing), clearly it is also necessary to ensure there is appropriate capital funding in place to meet this obligation.
-It is anticipated that the request for an initial £20m of capital borrowing outlined in this report would be sufficient to support the schemes at both the former Brampton Court and Seabury Hotels and provide additional financial capacity to secure and work up the next tranche of sites.
+With the Local Plan including this as part of the delivery trajectory for housing (and specifically affordable housing), clearly it is necessary to ensure there is appropriate capital funding in place to meet this obligation.